whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2023-fall/01-video-introduction/01-05-repeated-action-video-assignment.md

 6. Shoot all of the steps of your action 2 times at each location.
 It is a good idea to change the [shot type](../../../../video/shot-types.md) and angle for each step in the action.
 You can repeat shot types.
 7. Re-shoot the action at the other two locations.
 8. Transfer video files to a folder on your computer and label the folder.
 9. Import the files into Adobe Premiere.
+[How to import files into Premiere](../../../../video/adobe-premiere-pro/how-to-import-video-into-premiere-pro.md)
 10. Choose the shots that you want for the action and drag them to the timeline.
 11. Trim the clips and experiment with the ordering and pacing.
 12. Try to have sequences of quick sub-second cuts as well as other clips juxtaposed with different parts of the action or location.